The terms are often used interchangeably, but do they actually mean the same thing?

 Historical Evolution

 The concept of software computing has been around less than a century.
-In its early days, there wasn't standardized terminology for every role.
-Responsibilities and capabilities were continuously changing and growing; different organizations and individuals adopted different titles to describe similar roles.
+In its early days, there wasn't a standardized term for every role.
+Responsibilities and capabilities were continuously changing and growing.
+Staff adopted different titles that described similar roles.
 Therefore, the confusion over terms today can be attributed, in part, to a lack of standardization.

 Industry Practice

 Title variation isn't just an issue of the past: Different companies, industries, and regions still use varying job titles today.
 For instance, some companies prefer 'software engineer' to emphasize the technical aspects of the role, while others use 'software developer' to highlight coding and designing tasks.
-These title preferences for similar roles can lead to confusion, and we still lack universally agreed-upon definitions.
+These title preferencescan lead to confusion, and we still lack universally agreed-upon definitions.

 Overlapping Responsibilities